 Everyone has their mashed potato preferences.
-I almost always use Russet potatoes in mine because texture-wise they’re very forgiving and have less tendency to turn pasty.
+I like to use Russet potatoes in mine because texture-wise they’re very forgiving and have less tendency to turn pasty.
 I don’t have a ricer or food mill but instead use a handheld potato masher (the sort like this).
 This results in mashed potatoes that are nice and fluffy, with no big lumps but still a little bit of chunkiness and texture to them.
 I also don’t peel my potatoes because I’m lazy and don’t mind eating the peel.
-However, the Russet potato peel tends to stay in bigger pieces that aren’t as attractive as little bits of red potato peel, so if you’re concerned with appearances you might want to take that extra step with these.
+However, the Russet potato peel tends to stay in bigger pieces that aren’t as attractive as little bits of lighter potato peel, so if you’re concerned with appearances you might want to take that extra step with these.
 In general, please use your favorite potato variety and technique!

 These vegan roasted garlic mashed potatoes are oil-free despite being incredibly rich and creamy.
 It’s all thanks to the power of cashews!
 I blended a bunch of raw cashews with two entire heads of roasted garlic until super smooth and then folded it into the mashed potatoes.
 Aside from that, all you have to do is season to taste with salt, pepper, and maybe some green onions or chives if you like.
 The roasted garlic flavor can be tasted in every bite, but is delicate rather than overpowering.
 Make sure to use plenty of salt to get the seasoning just right.. and enjoy!

-3-Ingredient Vegan Roasted Garlic Mashed Potatoes with White Bean Gravy
+3-Ingredient Vegan Roasted Garlic Mashed Potatoes

 For the vegan roasted garlic mashed potatoes: